 Recent scientific studies addressing these concerns are provided for your review:

-Wikipedia provides a listing of previously approved drugs, which the FDA has now withdrawn from the market due to risks for patients taking these drugs
+Wikipedia maintains an ever evolving list of previously approved drugs, which the FDA has now withdrawn from the market due to risks for patients taking these drugs.
+This link can be accessed here:

 Another concern about the use of drugs is adverse side effects when two or more drugs are taken together.
 This is called “drug-drug interaction.”
 Drug-drug interactions can lead to changes in systemic exposure, resulting in variations in drug response of the co-administered drugs.
 For example, mixing a drug to help you sleep, such as a sedative, with a drug taken for allergies, such as an antihistamine, can make driving a car or operating heavy machinery dangerous.